frank-lab-ai/decomposition/wikids/README.md

 # WikiDS

+Download the WikiDS dataset from [here](https://storage.googleapis.com/wikids/compressed/WikiDS.zip).

+The zipped file contains 4 files:
+- `WikiDS.json`: The full dataset that has been filtered items for  quality items and their partition.

-Download the WikiDS dataset from [here](https://storage.googleapis.com/wikids/json/valid_with_desc.json).
-For the full dataset without filtering items for their quality, access [here](https://storage.googleapis.com/wikids/json/p361%2Bp527.json).
+- `WikiDS_unfiltered.json`:  The full dataset without filtering items for their quality.

+- `items`: Contains the items that occurred with a property, in form of their QID.

+- `items_label`: contains the corresponding label for QID.

 ## Statistics